CyCraft/blitzar/packages/docs/docs/blitz-form/index.md

 It's also possible you just use the `disabled` prop for fields that don't handle `readonly`.

 In this example below you can see how easy this is by using an Evaluated Prop for `disabled`.
-(Read more on [Evaluated Props](#evaluated-props) down below)
+(Read more on [Dynamic Props](#evaluated-props) down below)

 However, in reality it's cleaner you just add the `readonly` prop to your Vue components, or if you use a component library, create a wrapper components for them.